 Senior wellness programs improve quality of life

 Wellness, as described by the National Wellness Institute, is an active process through which people make health and lifestyle choices toward a better life.
-For those who strive to improve their quality of life, they reduce their dependency on others and thrive from care tailored to their unique medical and non-medical needs.
+A focus on wellness and self-care can help improve your quality of life and reduce your dependency on others.

 That’s why senior wellness programs, especially in long-term senior living communities, are becoming more popular.
 Wellness programs offer residents opportunities to be more social, be active and promote a healthy lifestyle within the community for a better quality of life.
 Wellness programs have been known to help with overall well-being.
 Issues like depression, reduced mobility, lack of independence, safety concerns, and age-specific health issues can be addressed through senior wellness programs.